FireEmblemUniverse/ColorzCore/README.md

 Event Assembler Language is a language for describing the writing of binary or formatted payloads with relative addressing.
 A script is a series of statements; each statement is either a directive, a command, a label, or a raw.

-If no `ORG` commands are given, then the assembler continues writing data sequentially to the current offset.
+If no offset changing commands are given, then the assembler continues writing data sequentially to the current offset.

 ## Directives